 "Perhaps the next step should be the development of cognitive aids for the management of anaesthetic room emergencies using national expert consensus and pooled resources. (...)
 To maximise benefit, cognitive aids need to be developed at a national level" Jenkins B. Cognitive aids: time for a change?
 Anaesthesia (2014) 69, 655-68.

 To accept this challenge, the Professional Association of German Anaesthesiologists (BDA) and the German Society of Anaesthesiology and Intensive Care Medicine (DGAI) developed a digital cognitive aid for intra- and postoperative emergencies using an iterative user-centered design process according to DIN EN ISO 9241-210.
 The details for the development process have been published (see below).

 eGENA is a progressive-web-application (PWA) that can be downloaded and installed on any mobile and stationary device.
-Currently, only the landscape display on tablets/PC-screens is supported.
-A version for mobile phones is on its way and will be launched in April 2021.

 The download and use of eGENA is for free.
 In order to be able to tailor some of the content to the needs of the user’s department, a registration is necessary.

 What is a cognitive aid?